ascestark1/zcastor-agent/README.md

 polling loop, not by the exchange.
 If the process dies with a position open, nothing closes it.
 An exchange-side OCO would fix this and is not built yet.

-**One month of measurement**, one instrument.
-Anything derived from it is a hypothesis to test, not a result.

 ---

-An accountability system whose first honest output is "we cannot yet say this works" is doing what it was built for.
-If it reported otherwise on the available evidence, the reporting would be the broken part.